 (d) Treasurer.
-The treasurer shall serve as liaison to The Florida Bar and other sections on matters involving section finances and shall have the responsibility of accounting for all funds of the section, shall approve all disbursements, shall prepare annual financial statements under the supervision of the executive council and shall prepare budget requests and amendments in a timely manner in accordance with the procedures of the budget committee of The Florida Bar.
+The treasurer serves as liaison to The Florida Bar and other sections on matters involving section finances and has the responsibility of accounting for all funds of the section, approves all disbursements, prepares annual financial statements under the supervision of the executive council, and prepares budget requests and amendments in a timely manner in accordance with the procedures of the budget committee of The Florida Bar.

 Section 3.
 Term of Office.

 (a) Chair.
 The term of office of the chair begins at the conclusion of the next annual meeting of the section after the chair was elected chair-elect and ends at the conclusion of the next succeeding annual meeting.
 The chair is automatically succeeded by the chair-elect on expiration of the chair’s term.